Which Texas Cities Have the Best Weather? Top Choices

 A few cities seem less prone to truly horrific weather.
 A few of those Texas cities include:

-Although these cities are less prone to bad weather like tornadoes, every Texan knows that disaster can strike anywhere unexpectedly.
+Although these cities are less prone to severe weather, such as tornadoes, every Texan knows that disaster can strike anywhere, unexpectedly.

 Author Profile